-See our call for papers for two upcoming issues here.
+See our call for papers for our 2018 peer-reviewed issue here.

 We accept submissions on a rolling basis.
 If you would like to submit a piece, please read several articles of varying length in order to familiarize yourself with the range of content we publish.